vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 "Change of the world is a raw gore. <br>
 You have to part from the old self, <br>
-you can’t just put it on the shelf. <br>
+you can't just put it on the shelf. <br>
 That self is slain and is no more."

 [...]